Can Hospice Tell When Death Is Near? | Clear Signs Explained

 Communication Patterns That Signal Imminent Death

 Changes in speech can also indicate how close death is.
 Patients may speak less frequently or mumble incoherently.
-Sometimes they repeat phrases or call out names from their past.
+Sometimes they repeat phrases, seem to talk to people who are not physically present, or call out names from their past.

 Hospice teams encourage loved ones to engage gently without forcing conversation but maintaining presence—sometimes just holding hands speaks volumes.